Table of Contents

 4. Customer service

-The money transfer process may not always go as smoothly as you'd like.
-So, it's important to find a company with topnotch customer service.
+The money transfer process may not always go as smoothly as you’d like.
+This makes it important to find a company with topnotch customer service.

 If your funds disappear or you need help with a delay, for instance, it’s good to know beforehand that you’ll be well taken care of.